parmes/parmes/solfec/user/simulation.rst

   * time -- time at which the state should be red from the output files

   * solfec -- Solfec object in the 'WRITE' mode

+  * subset -- defines a subset of initialized bodies; a string can be used to define a POSIX regular expression [1]_ that will be matched against body labels;
+    a list of such strings can also be passed; e.g. [‘^BOD.*A$’, '^BODY1$', '^BODY2$', '^BOD.*B$'] defines two direct labels 'BODY1' and 'BODY2' and two
+    possible subsets made of labels such as 'BODY123A', 'BODY_anything_B', etc.

 Runtime utilities
 -----------------